Kızılırmak Delta: Management

 I and Y shaped groynes at the mouth of the Kızılırmak were constructed to reduce erosion of the coastline east of the river mouth, which was caused by reduced sediment due to dams.

 The management plan for 2025–2034 is available at the Samsun office of the national park management part of the Ministry of Agriculture and Forestry, and there is a local wetlands commission.
 A protection and monitoring project runs from 2024 to mid-2028, with 6 people employed to protect the reserve.
+It is proposed to be made a Special Environmental Protection Area.

 In the late 2010s, experts issued a management plan for the delta but could not agree with residents on what should be done.
 In 2012 the delta was a pilot site for more effective management of Ramsar sites in Turkey.
 The 2017–2023 management plan called for sub-plans to manage water, visitors, grazing and aquaculture.
 A buffer zone was created around the strictly protected area.
 Land within the region was classified by whether it is owned by individuals, owned by the government, or disputed.
 Several government departments were responsible, which might have caused confusion.
 In 2020 it was registered as a "sensitive area to be strictly protected".
 A plan for some coastal protection of Liman Lagoon was published in 2019.
 In October 2023, a strategic environmental assessment drought plan was released for the river basin.

 Academics have called for possible sea level rise to be planned for.
 In 2025 Doğa, a conservationist organization in Turkey, is checking all Key Biodiversity Areas in Turkey; the delta was last assessed in 2004.
 The European Union is funding a "coastal city living lab", and ecosystem-based adaptations that might be considered include floodplain enlargement and restoration of dunes and seagrass meadows.
 A year-long project for young farmers to receive training in sustainable agriculture began in 2025.
 Some traditional practices help with environmental management, for example water buffalo and fishing boats help keep the connections between the lakes open.